Skip to content

 The Great Vigil - Lighting their Legacy

-Join us as we gathered at the cemeteries listed below for our Great Vigil to remember those who fell on D-Day and in the battle of Normandy.
+Join us at the cemeteries listed below for our Great Vigil to remember those who fell on D-Day and in the Battle of Normandy.

 Join us in Lighting their Legacy.